archway-network/archway-docs/docs/create/getting-started/cosmwasm.md

 ## Developer Ecosystem

-CosmWasm is written as a module that can plug into the Cosmos SDK, this makes it easy for deploying Cosmos blockchains that utilize Wasm smart contracts.
-Disregarding special code pertaining to specific chains, CosmWasm contracts deploy and behave interchangeably among blockchains running the [`wasmd`](https://github.com/CosmWasm/wasmd) binary.
+CosmWasm is written as a module that can plug into the Cosmos SDK, making it easy for deploying Cosmos blockchains that utilize Wasm smart contracts.

+Disregarding code pertaining to specific chains, CosmWasm contracts deploy and behave interchangeably among blockchains running the [`wasmd`](https://github.com/CosmWasm/wasmd) binary.
 This means developers can find many helpful resources, documentation, and guides that may or may not be included on [this](https://docs.archway.io) website.

 #### Let's build together!